 obj = p.loader.main_object segment = next(s for s in obj.segments if s.is_writable) syscall_gadget = next(g for g in rop.syscall_gadgets if g.dstr() == "svc #0; ret ") chain = rop.write_to_mem(segment.vaddr, b"/bin/sh\x00") chain += rop.set_regs(x8=221, x0=segment.vaddr, x1=0, x2=0) chain.add_gadget(syscall_gadget)

-are sufficient gadgets to satisfy the ROP chain's constraints.
+sufficient gadgets to satisfy the ROP chain's constraints.
+This is

-This is purely dependent on the gadget the ROP gadget finder
+purely dependent on the gadget the ROP gadget finder finds.
+The

-several arguments in its constructor to configure the search
+arguments in its constructor to configure the search criteria.
+I

-criteria.
-I found that the defaults worked perfectly for x86-64.
+found that the defaults worked perfectly for x86-64.
+However, that

 I had to change the instantiation to: